-15 Excluding the Areas of Concentration Course/Program, periods of extended remediation and approved leaves of absence for academic, medical or personal reasons.
+Excluding the Areas of Concentration Course/Program, periods of extended remediation and approved leaves of absence for academic, medical or personal reasons.

-14 Including a Research Elective
+Including a Extended Curriculum for Research

 Foundational Sciences Curriculum

 Students enrolled in the Foundational Sciences Curriculum are pre-registered in the requisite courses at the beginning of the academic year.
 Students must remain registered in these courses for the academic year unless approval is given for a Leave of Absence.